Revell 1/25 Joe Amato top fuel dragster

 The model was then stored in a drawer for a while, and one miserable day it got mangled while closing the drawer.
 The chassis lay in three pieces..
 I repaired the breaks with thin steel wire inserts and glue.
 The whole frame was then painted light grey, because the white plastic made judgment of the repairs difficult.
 The result was very pleasing: it really looked like a steel-tube frame built from round tubing, with welds showing in places.
 Next step is painting it steel color.

 On of my main doubts about the accuracy of this model was the loose fit of the Revell body molding.
 My doubts were fueled when I read a comment on the MCM forum that these Revell models look 'clunky'.
 But I did not know for a long time how to approach this question.
-The answer came when I was redrawing the decals, realising that I could make a paper or cardboard replica of the body, and then make smaller variants.
+The answer came when I was redrawing the decals, realising that I could make a paper or cardboard replica of the body, and then make smaller variants, for shape testing.
 Shown here, from left to right, the Revell body, the direct cardboard copy, and a copy that is 2 mm narrower and 1 mm lower.
 The latter fits fairly snugly around the frame.

 Even in the front view I find it difficult to see the difference near the cockpit area, but the noses look different.
 Therefore I think the visual effect of a smaller body will be minimal.